countable-web/open-source-corporation/hr/GIT.md

 # Git Flow Usage Examples

+This document provides examples of common git workflows to show new developers how use the git-flow branch conventions.

 ## Working on a feature

 If there isn't one already, create a new branch for the feature, based on `develop`.